isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution401.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Mandatory Specification:
+- Unit is programmable for convection, steam, and combination cooking.
+- Minimum capacity: 5 trays (GN 1/1)

 ### Contact Information
 N.A.